alf808/neo-depot/README.md

 ### `interactive`

 There's a third useful subcommand named `interactive`.
-This subcommand first loads the database and then starts a command loop so that you can repeatedly run `inspect` and `query` subcommands on the database without having to wait to reload the data each time you want to run a new command, which saves an extraordinary amount of time.
-This can be extremely helpful, as it lets you speed up your development cycle and even show off the project more easily to friends.
+This subcommand first loads the database and then starts a command loop to run `inspect` and `query` subcommands on the database without having to wait to reload the data each time a new command is issued.

 Here's what an example session might look like: